Strongfield

 Strongfield was once a booming village with an elementary school, post office, car and farm equipment dealerships, two Saskatchewan Wheat Pool grain elevators, small restaurants and other shops.
 Today the school no longer exists and most of the businesses have long been closed down.

-The village features hockey and curling rinks, an Elks lodge, the Strongfield café and post office, and a small United Church of Canada.
+The village features hockey and curling rinks, an Elks lodge, the Strongfield café and post office, and a small United Church.
 The town is near the South Saskatchewan River, and the man-made Lake Diefenbaker created by the Gardiner Dam, one of the world's largest earth-filled dams.
 In the centre of the village is a cenotaph to Strongfield's fallen soldiers of both World Wars.

-For Saskatchewan's centennial, a celebratory event was held on July 2, 2005 in Strongfield at the community rink where activities included a pancake breakfast, horseshoe tournament, parade, street, hockey, slow pitch, beer gardens, supper and a street dance.

 History

 Strongfield's beginnings lie from 1903 and the great wave of Western settlement and development of the Canadian prairies.
 Strongfield incorporated as a village on May 3, 1912.
 From that time on it progressed as the economic and social hub of the expanding population in the area.